redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_3_DMN_Decision_Service.md

 ![Decision Model Build Deploy](images/lab23_build_deploy.png)

 8. Now, navigate to the **Menu** -> **Deploy** -> **Execution servers** of Business Central.
-You will now observer that the Traffic Violation decision is deployed to the kieservers and that it can be started/stopped, etc.
+You will now observe that the Traffic Violation decision artifact (aka, a kiejar) is deployed to the kieservers and that it can be started/stopped, etc.

 ![Deploy Decision Service](images/lab23_deploy_decision_service.png)

 ## Explore the REST APIs available through the kieserver and Swagger UI

-This is where the fun begins - you can now interact with the Decision Model that you deployed through the REST APIs available through kieserver
+This is where the fun begins - you can now interact with the Decision Model that you deployed, through the REST APIs available through kieserver

 1. Go back to the OpenShift console, and navigate to **Networking** -> **Routes**, and copy the URL of the *rhpam-trial-kieserver* route.
-Paste it into a new browser window, and **append /docs** to the end of that URL, e.g: https://rhpam-trial-kieserver-http-userNN-project.apps.<your-openshift-base-url>/docs/
+Paste it into a new browser window, and append **/docs** to the end of that URL, e.g: https://rhpam-trial-kieserver-http-userNN-project.apps.<your-openshift-base-url>/docs/

 ![KieServer Docs URL](images/lab23_kieserver_docs_url.png)

-2. This opens up the Swagger UI console which allows us to play a little bit with the REST APIs.
+2. This opens up the Swagger UI console which allows us to explore the REST APIs exposed by the DM runtime (kieserver).
 There are many different APIs to explore here, but we will focus on DMN at this time.

 ![KieServer DMN Models Swagger UI](images/lab23_swagger_ui.png)